wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 * I use [Thor AV](https://www.nextron-systems.com/thor/) on the Linux sever to scan weekly the entire server.
 * I use [Geoblocker](https://github.com/friendly-bits/geoblocker-bash) to block all Russian and Chinese IP addresses from accessing my server, this seriously cuts down on botnets.
 * I use a number of automated rootkit detectors and scanners to keep an eye on everything.
-* I use Debian Automated Upgrades to automatically security patch the server, and all my Linux machines, to defend against 0-day exploits.
+* I use [Debian Unattended Upgrades](https://wiki.debian.org/UnattendedUpgrades) to automatically security patch the server, and all my Linux machines, to defend against 0-day exploits.
 * I use [endlessSSH](https://github.com/skeeto/endlessh) to waste computer time of malicious bots that automatically attempt to connect to port 22 of my server.

 ### Pi-Hole K8s Cluster